yegor256/blog/_drafts/_data.md

 {% endhighlight %}

 Also, when there is nothing to return, the method must return `null` by default.
-Writing that `return null` is just a waste of a code line and doesn't really improve readability.
+Writing `return null` is just a waste of a code line and doesn't really improve readability.
 Take a look:

 {% highlight java %}